James E. Hall: Career

 Upon graduation from the University of Tennessee College of Law, Hall was commissioned as First lieutenant in the United States Army Signal Corps.
 From 1968 to 1969, he served in Vietnam and was awarded the Bronze Star for meritorious service in 1969.
 Hall was honorably discharged in 1970, having achieved the rank of Captain.

-After ending active military duty, Hall joined United States Senator Albert Gore Sr.’s staff as special assistant and actively participated in Gore's 1970 reelection campaign.
-He then served as Border and Southern States Coordinator during U.S. Senator Edmund Muskie’s campaign for the Democratic presidential nomination, ending with the 1972 Democratic National Convention in Miami.
-Hall also served as counsel to the United States Senate Subcommittee for Intergovernmental Relations, created by Muskie in 1962.
-During his service on this subcommittee, Hall met with then Governor Ronald Reagan in California to discuss legislation on national property tax reform.
+After ending active military duty, Hall joined United States Senator Albert Gore Sr.’s staff as special assistant and participated in Gore's 1970 reelection campaign.
+He then served as Border and Southern States coordinator during U.S. Senator Edmund Muskie’s campaign for the Democratic presidential nomination.
+Hall served as counsel to the United States Senate Subcommittee for Intergovernmental Relations created by Muskie in 1962.

-In 1974 Hall joined Franklin L. Haney Company, LLC, which had been founded by his college friend, Franklin Haney, in 1967.
-There, Hall served as in-house counsel and managed Haney's 1974 campaign for governor of Tennessee.
+Hall joined Franklin L. Haney Company, LLC in 1974 where he served as in-house counsel and managed Haney's 1974 campaign for governor of Tennessee.
+He assisted in the development and management of Haney's properties at the 1982 World's Fair, including the Holiday Inn and the Knoxville Convention Center.

-In 1976 Hall was asked to join the campaign for Democratic presidential nominee Jimmy Carter as a member of the advance staff for vice presidential nominee Walter Mondale.
-After the Inauguration, Hall accompanied Mondale on international trips to Italy and Brazil.
-Hall also managed Jimmy Carter's 1980 presidential campaign in Tennessee.
+In 1976, Hall joined the campaign for Democratic presidential nominee Jimmy Carter as a member of the advance staff for vice presidential nominee Walter Mondale.
+Hall managed Carter's 1980 presidential campaign in Tennessee.

-During this period he also continued to serve as in-house counsel for Franklin Haney's companies and assisted in the development and management of Haney's properties at the 1982 World's Fair, including the Holiday Inn and the Knoxville Convention Center.

-In 1984 Jim joined the law offices of Berger & Berger in Chattanooga, Tennessee, handling cases in real estate and property law.
+Hall joined the law offices of Berger & Berger in Chattanooga, Tennessee, in 1974, handling cases in real estate and property law.

-In 1986 Hall was asked by then-House Speaker Ned McWherter to run his primary election campaign for governor of Tennessee.
-McWherter won the primary, avoiding negative campaign messaging against his opponents and promising to continue the work of outgoing governor Lamar Alexander.
-McWherter then asked Hall to run his general election campaign, which he subsequently won as well.
-After the general election, Hall headed McWherter's transition committee, working with Alexander's administration to coordinate a smooth transition.
+In 1986, Hall ran Tennessee House Speaker Ned McWherter’s successful primary election campaign for governor of Tennessee.

-After McWherter's inauguration Hall joined Governor McWherter's cabinet as Executive Assistant of Policy and Planning and Director of the State Planning Office, a position he held from 1987 to 1991.
-Hall organized a 95-county state-wide listening tour for the new Governor.
-Hall also managed McWherter's successful 1990 campaign for reelection.
+Hall joined Governor McWherter's cabinet as executive assistant of Policy and Planning and director of the State Planning Office, a position Hall held from 1987 to 1991.
+Hall managed McWherter's successful 1990 campaign for reelection.